 Sandalwood

 After African Blackwood, sandalwood is the most expensive wood in the world.
 This fragrant wood has many medicinal and healing properties.
 Once used only by royals, this precious wood is used to make furniture, carved handicrafts, bracelets, perfumes, and more.
 In cosmetics, sandalwood is used in talcum powder and soaps.
-Mysore has been making sandalwood soaps since 1916.
+Mysore has been making sandalwood soap since 1916.
 Kerala has some gorgeous sandalwood carvings that you can take home as souvenirs.

 Buddhist Items